rubenvannieuwpoort/reals/README.md

 # Why use Reals?

-With Reals, it is much easier to get the actual result you want.
-Moreover, the digits of your results are *correct*, rather than only an approximation like in most other arbitrary-precision libraries.
+With Reals, it is easy to get the result of a numerical calculation: The digits of your results are *correct*, rather than only an approximation like in most other arbitrary-precision libraries.

 For example, consider that we want to evaluate the first 10 digits of the expression
 $$100000 \cdot (22873 \cdot e - 19791 \cdot \pi)$$